imjoseangel/sandbox/doc/automation.md

 In this stage, **GITOps**, **APIs**, **WebHooks**, **Trunk Based**, or **Containers** are part of the game.
 But also **Observability**, **Chaos Testing**, **Continuous Deployment**, or **Canary and Blue-Green** deployments, among others.

-The whole process, can be summarized like:
+The whole process can be summarized like this:

 ```mermaid
 sequenceDiagram